Sith: Fictional backstory (Legends)

-The Sith's history prior to the events of the films is portrayed in the comic book series Tales of the Jedi, published by Dark Horse Comics from 1993 to 1998 and considered part of the non-canonical Legends continuity.
-The Sith Order began around 6,900 BBY, during a period known as the Hundred Year Darkness.
+The Sith's history prior to the events detailed in the films is portrayed in the comic book series Tales of the Jedi, published by Dark Horse Comics from 1993 to 1998; the Knights of the Old Republic video game sub-series; and the Darth Bane novel trilogy written by Drew Karpyshyn.
+These pieces of media are considered part of the non-canonical Legends continuity.

+The Sith Order began around 6,900 BBY, during a period known as the Hundred-Year Darkness.
 A series of conflicts began between the rebellious Dark Jedi, a faction of the Jedi Order, and the rest of the Order.
 The Dark Jedi were defeated and cast out, exiled to the unknown regions.
-These Exiles settled on the planet Korriban, and encountered its native species, the Sith.
+These Dark Jedi, later known as the Exiles, settled on the planet Korriban and encountered its native species, the Sith.
 This species consisted of ape-like humanoids with dark salmon-colored skin, chin tentacles, and long bones jutting from their faces.
 Their culture was reminiscent of both the ancient Egyptians (a monumental necropolis for deceased Dark Lords) and the Indo-Aryans of India (a rigid caste system).
+Korriban and its Sith inhabitants had once been a thrall world of the Infinite Empire, a galaxy-spanning dictatorship ruled by a long-lost amphibian species called the Rakata approximately 25,000 years prior.
+The Rakata, who thrived on the use of the dark side of the Force, passed on their affinity for the dark side and capacity for war and conquest to the Sith.
+Upon making first contact with the Exiles, the Sith allowed them dominion over Korriban.
 The strongest among the Exiles, Ajunta Pall, became the first to hold the title Dark Lord of the Sith.
 His contemporaries, such as Karness Muur and XoXaan, became Sith Lords.
-The human Dark Jedi interbred with the Sith species, who also had an affinity for the Dark Side.
-They would become the original Sith Empire.
+The human Dark Jedi interbred with the Sith species, and their rule would become the original Sith Empire.

 One of the earliest leaders of this Sith Empire was Tulak Hord.
 He expanded the Sith territories and conquered the Dromund System, home to Dromund Kaas, later the capital of the Sith Empire.
-He was eventually followed by Marka Ragnos, the last ruler of a period known as the Golden Age of the Sith.
-Upon the passing of Ragnos, two contenders for the throne of Dark Lord, Naga Sadow and Ludo Kressh, dueled at his funeral.
+Another notorious Sith Lord who existed during this time was Darth Andeddu, a warlord who conquered the world of Prakith after being ousted from the Sith Empire.
+Andeddu was famous for being the supposed forbear of the "Darth" title, believed to be a corruption of the Rakatan word for "emperor" that future Dark Lords would habitually adopt upon ascending to Sith mastery.
+Tulak Hord was eventually followed by Marka Ragnos, the last ruler of a period known as the Golden Age of the Sith.
+Upon the passing of Ragnos, two contenders for the throne of Dark Lord, Naga Sadow and Ludo Kressh, duelled at his funeral.
 Eventually, after a series of conflicts, Sadow was victorious, and Kressh apparently killed.